vives-project-xp/Zend/README.md

 1. X-Y axis can be manipulated in a linear as well as a circular way.
-2. Letters & words could be written in the sand.
-Even better would be if this could be done with a touch screen (maybe this would be something for a future project).
-3. The firmware should be able to take an image and draw the figure in the sand (or at least the crude outlines).

 4. RGB library for the ledstrips

 The third bullet point presents its own problems.
 Is this done with fourier?
 Everything has to be drawn in a single line  I don't think this will be easy.